huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_cluster_v3.html.md

 * `multi_az` - (Optional) Enable multiple AZs for the cluster, only when using HA flavors.
 Changing this parameter will create a new cluster resource.

+* `eip` - (Optional) EIP address of the cluster.
+Changing this parameter will create a new cluster resource.

 ## Attributes Reference

 All above argument parameters can be exported as attribute parameters along with attribute reference.